Driving In Greece – Driving Laws And Road Rules 2025

 Generally speaking, street parking is allowed in Greece.
 In theory, there are several exceptions – for example, you will need to be at least 12 meters away from a bus stop, 5 meters from a fire hydrant and 20 meters from a traffic light.
 In practice, these are rarely enforced.

-If you decide to drive in the bigger cities, be aware that parking might be regulated in certain areas, or you may even have to pay a small fee.
-Ask around for the latest information, as things tend to change now and then
+If you decide to drive in the bigger cities, be aware that parking might be regulated in certain areas, or you may have to pay a small fee.
+Ask around for the latest information, as things tend to change now and then.

 Taxis in Athens

 In smaller towns and villages, there are usually designated parking areas, often outside the village.
-If you are staying in one of those villages, ask your hotel owner for more details.
+If you are staying in one of those villages with a hired car, ask your hotel owner for more details.

 Parking in the Greek cities